martin-ger/esp_slip_router/README.md

 - unlock [password]: unlocks the config, requires password of the network AP
 - scan: does a scan for APs

+If you want to enter non-ASCII or special characters you can use HTTP-style hex encoding (e.g. "My%20AccessPoint") or, only on the CLI, as shortcut C-style quotes with backslash (e.g. "My\ AccessPoint").
+Both methods will result in a string "My AccessPoint".

 # Usage as AP
 You can also turn the sides and make the ESP to work as AP - useful e.g. if you want to connect other devices to a RasPi that has no WiFi interface: